Article

 Organic chlorides in crude oil are known to cause severe corrosion in crude tower overhead systems.
 As a result, total organic chloride's refinery specifications are to accept no more than 1 mg/kg in the crude oil sample.
 Accurate determination of total organic chlorides is crucial to the producer involved in custody transfer to ensure their product's midstream acceptance.

 Organic chlorides are compounds containing a carbon-chlorine bond, which are widely used in the oil field as a wax dissolver.
-They are generally not present in crude oils and are typically the result of additives, cleaning solutions or chemicals used for oil recovery.
+They are generally not present in crude oils and are typically the result of additives, cleaning solutions, or chemicals used for oil recovery.

 The presence of even a minimal amount of chlorides (a few ppm) can be catastrophic during crude oil fractionation in the refineries.
 In this process, organic chlorides become hydrochloric acid, which is highly corrosive and can cause considerable damage to distillation overhead systems.